-Demand and capacity analysis is being undertaken within the cellular pathology service, which has been significantly pressured since cancer treatment and diagnostics have restarted.
-Support has been provided to cellular pathology, via outsourcing of wet tissue specimens; including staff to support the efficient transfer of specimens ensuring that the logs are accurate and tracking is undertake.
+A mobile MRI unit has already been utilised and this unit is expected to extend to support a relatively small backlog which has been created within the cardiac service.
+Additionally, demand and capacity analysis is being undertaken within the cellular pathology service, which has been significantly pressured since cancer treatment and diagnostics have restarted.
+Support has been provided to cellular pathology, via outsourcing; including staff to support the efficient transfer of specimens ensuring that the logs are accurate and tracking is undertake.
 Furthermore, a revised operating model has been supported to allow more complex work to be split for the experienced staff whilst two new more junior staff members train and manage the less complex work.